 The downside to this pump is that it’s just too small for anything bigger than soft-sided pools.

 2. Intex Krystal Clear Cartridge Filter – Best Value

-The Intex 28635EG Krystal Clear Cartridge Filter is our choice for the best value, and we think you will agree that this is the best cartridge pool filter for the money.
+The Intex 28635EG Krystal Clear Cartridge Filter is our choice for the best above ground pool filter when considering value for the money, and we think you will agree that this is the best cartridge pool filter for the money.
 This budget model features a powerful motor capable of moving 1,500 gallons per hour.
 This filter is perfect for small to medium-sized pools, and it features and a timer that you can set to run for 2 to 12 hours.
 The Intex is one of the few only cartridge filters we have on this list, and it comes with a replaceable and easy to clean filter cartridge.

 The downside to this filter is that the cartridges wear out quickly, and you’ll need to replace them every year or two.
 This filter also uses wide 1.5-inch hoses that might need adapters to fit the more common 1.25-inch.
 We feel Intex should include the adapters with purchase.

 3. Hayward XStream Above-Ground Pool Filter – Premium Choice

 Hayward XStream is our premium choice.
 This filter is for someone who wants the best filter money can buy.
 The Xstrream is a cartridge filter that features a huge 37-inch tall and 21-inch wide removable filter.
 The 1.5-horsepower pump perfectly complements the tall filter, and the pair work together to clean any medium to large size pool.
 The pump features a handy on-off button that’s much better than the plug-in method, so many other pumps use.

 The only complaints about this model that keep it out of the top 2 spots are, of course, the high cost, but also the included hoses both leaked along the seam.